filoruxonline/plutopoly-bot/README.md

 If you know the above, the easiest way to get started is using [repl.it](repl.it).
 Create an account and go to new repl.
 Select import from github and paste this url: `https://github.com/filoruxonline/plutopoly-bot`
 > If you have a top right screen where you have to select a language and configure the run button.
 You have to select dart and type as run command
-> dart main.dart
+> dart lib/main.dart

-You probably have the .packages file open but select the main.dart file and follow the comments there.
+Select the lib/main.dart file and follow the comments there.
 ## Walkthrough
 *coming*
 ## API Documentation
-You can find the documentation for the api [here](https://filoruxonline.github.io/plutopoly-bot-doc).
-The first main has the [GameData](https://filoruxonline.github.io/plutopoly-bot-doc/engine_data_main/GameData-class.html) class.
+You can find the documentation for the api [here](https://filoruxonline.github.io/plutopoly-bot-doc). main_data has the [GameData](https://filoruxonline.github.io/plutopoly-bot-doc/engine_data_main/GameData-class.html) class.
 This is the type of Game.data.

 Let's say you want to change the price to build a house so you look in the [GameData](https://filoruxonline.github.io/plutopoly-bot-doc/engine_data_main/GameData-class.html) class.
 There you find a property called gmap (stands for game map), you want to change the map so you click on it.
-*more documentation is coming but you need to use your intuition* You see that it is a List of type Tile, so you click on Tile to get more information about the class.
+*more documentation is coming*
+You see that it is a List of type Tile, so you click on Tile to get more information about the class.
 You see a property called housePrice.
 This you can change so you like so:
 ```